 If you only want to capture the sounds directly in front of your microphone, you should set the polar pattern to Cardioid.
 This will be the main setting to use if you want to do voice recording.
 If you want to capture audio within the room in front and behind your mic, then choose Omnidirectional.
 If you want to record sound from all sides of your mic, then choose Bidirectional.
 These two settings could be useful to record musical instruments or a band.

 The most sensitive gain setting with the least background sounds will be Cardioid.

 3) Pop filter to reduce background noise

 You can also use a pop filter to reduce unwanted sounds.
-A pop shield is a piece of cloth or other material stretched across the front of your microphone to prevent “popping” P’s and T’s, which can happen when you speak too close to it.
+A pop shield is a piece of cloth which covers the microphone to help prevent “popping” P’s and T’s, which can happen when you speak too close to it.
 It can help get rid of sibilant sounds and can also help reduce other stuff in the room, such as fans etc.

 4) Use a noise gate app or DAW plugin

 Another way to have less noise, it to use a noise gate which will mute any sound below a certain level.
 A noise gate works by sensing the level of other sounds in a room, and only opens up again when there is no sound present.

 It can also be very effective to use an app or plugin that records to disk instead of streaming live.
 That way you don’t have any sounds affecting your audio quality as it’s being recorded.

 There are many free ones, paid and well known DAW’s like FL Studio which have their own plugin for this purpose.
 Others such as Audacity and Reaper also have similar plugins.